I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport_synchronize_interrupt.md

 Then, implement your function as follows:

+To define a <i>MiniportSynchronizeMessageInterrupt</i> function for message signaled interrupts, use the <b>MINIPORT_SYNCHRONIZE_MESSAGE_INTERRUPT</b> type as shown in this code example:

-The <b>MINIPORT_SYNCHRONIZE_INTERRUPT</b> function type is defined in the Ndis.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>MINIPORT_SYNCHRONIZE_INTERRUPT</b> function type in the header file are used.
+The <b>MINIPORT_SYNCHRONIZE_INTERRUPT</b> and <b>MINIPORT_SYNCHRONIZE_MESSAGE_INTERRUPT</b> function types are defined in the Ndis.h header file.
+To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definitions.
+The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the function type in the header file are used.
 For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/232c4272-0bf0-4a4e-9560-3bceeca8a3e3">Declaring Functions by Using Function Role Types for NDIS Drivers</a>.

 For information about  _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.